 Oxycodone and OxyContin are prescription drugs that are used for pain relief.
 OxyContin is a brand name for the pain reliever oxycodone, though the two names often are used interchangeably.
 They are derived from the poppy plant or synthetic opium, like morphine or heroin, and are classified as narcotics.

 OxyContin contains an extended release form of oxycodone.
 That essentially means that OxyContin can be taken less frequently because it’s released slowly.
 It contains a higher concentration of oxycodone.

 Narcotics bind to receptors in your brain and alter feelings of stress, pain or anxiety, while enhancing other sensations like pleasure.
 They’re strictly controlled and available by prescription only.
-But outpatient rehab New York centers are finding these narcotics rapidly making their way into mainstream recreational use more and more often, to the point that today, the country faces an addiction crisis.
+But outpatient rehab centers are finding these narcotics rapidly making their way into mainstream recreational use more and more often, to the point that today, the country faces an addiction crisis.

 It Can Happen to Anyone